parrt/msds692/README.md

 # Syllabus

 ## Data formats

+Most data you encounter will be in the form of human readable text, such as, separated value files.
+We begin the course by studying how characters are stored in files and learning about the key data formats.

 * [representing text in a computer](https://github.com/parrt/msan692/blob/master/notes/chars.md); see also [7-bit ascii codes](http://www.asciitable.com/), [unicode vs ascii in python](https://docs.python.org/2/howto/unicode.html)
 * [Data pipeline project](https://github.com/parrt/msan692/blob/master/hw/pipeline.md) (Converting stock history from Yahoo finance to various formats) (**project**)